bayareawebpro/laravel-dom-pipeline/README.md

 }
 ```

-### YouTube Iframe to VueComponent
+### Element to VueComponent

-Convert an iframe embed into a Vue Component.
+Convert an Iframe into a Vue Component extracting the video ID from the URL.

 ```php
 <?php declare(strict_types=1);